philipn7/ts-sort/README.md

 # Sorting
 Simple sorting algorithm application to practice using interfaces in TypeScript and NodeJS.
 Implement the sorting algorithm once and reuse it as much as possible for different data types.
+As part of the 'TypeScript: The Complete Developer's Guide'

 ## tsc Compiler Config
 `tsc --init` which creates the 'tsconfig.json' file.
 A lot of options but what we want is to specify our build and source directory.
 By default, tsc will compile the js file in the same directory.